dmallik17/dmallik17.github.io/_pages/about.md

 I am a PhD student at the [Semi-Autonomous Systems Lab](https://sites.google.com/umd.edu/saslab/home), [University of Maryland](https://umd.edu), where I work with [Prof. Nikhil Chopra](https://me.umd.edu/clark/faculty/520/Nikhil-Chopra).

 My work studies the gap between **finite ordered dynamics** and the **effective continuous descriptions** used to analyze them.
-I am especially interested in objects where noncommutativity is not a small technical nuisance, but the governing structure: switched control systems, splitting and product-formula errors, and layered attention dynamics.
+I am especially interested in mathematical objects where noncommutativity is not a small technical nuisance, but the governing structure: switched control systems, splitting and product-formula errors, and layered attention dynamics.

 A recurring theme in my work is that averaged or effective dynamics can be mathematically useful, but their fidelity depends on explicit geometric and commutator-driven correction terms.